-As a popular destination for its historical beauty and vibrant nightlife, the BID aims to make York a welcoming environment for all who visit the city centre.
+As a popular destination for its historical beauty and vibrant nightlife, York BID aims to make the city a welcoming environment for all who visit the city centre.

-We aim to achieve this through a combined approach, via our own Street Rangers and Taxi Marshall programmes, and by working in partnership with other agencies.
+We aim to achieve this through a combined approach, via our own Street Rangers and Taxi Marshal programmes, and by working in partnership with other agencies.

-Our programmes focus on ensuring that everyone - tourists, shoppers, families, and our very own residents - safely enjoy all that York has on offer.
+Our programmes focus on ensuring that everyone - tourists, shoppers, families, and our very own residents - safely enjoys all that York has on offer.

 Street Rangers